×

 To perform PPM correctly, you need a system to manage it.

-You can either set this up yourself using a range of different software tools, or you can buy a purpose-built system that handles it all for you.
+You can either set this up yourself using software tools or purchase a purpose-built system that handles it for you.

-You should also be able to add subtasks that allow you to seamlessly hand off jobs between different people in your business or team.
+✅ Scheduling: Your system should support repeat scheduling and automated reminders.
+You should also be able to add subtasks that hand off jobs between your team seamlessly.

 For example, is a particular property experiencing more repairs than others?
 If so, do you need to speak to the tenant?
 Is a particular tradesperson more efficient than others?
 If so, should you give them more work?